 - You have already been diagnosed as being infected with Helicobacter Pylori and have taken the medication aimed at clearing up the infection.
 Your healthcare professional now wishes to find out if the treatment has been successful.

 Can the test have any complications or risks?

 There are no complications, risks or side effects documented from people having a Helicobacter Pylori breath test performed.
 It is not expected that performing the Helicobacter Pylori breath test during pregnancy and lactation has any damaging effect.
-The Helicobacter Pylori breath test has no influence on the ability to drive or to use machinery.
+The Helicobacter Pylori breath test has no influence on your ability to drive or to use machinery.

 How do I prepare for the Helicobacter Pylori Breath Test?